YahooArchive/YaraParser/README.md

 	* Example line: He_PRP is_VBZ nice_AJ ._.

 ## Evaluate the Parser
+__WARNING__ The current evaluation script does take into account every dependency relation.
+If you want to ignore the punctuations, you have to either tweak the code or write your own script.

 * __java -jar jar/YaraParser.jar eval --gold-file [gold-file] --parsed-file [parsed-file]__

 	* Both files should have conll 2006 format